adsci/speedEST/src/text/treeEnsemble.md

 Similar to the previous model, the AdaBoost (short for *Adaptive Boosting*) model trains regression trees sequentially so that each following predictor tries to correct its predecessor.
 In contrast to gradient boosting, AdaBoost adjusts the weights of the training examples according to the error of the current predictions.
 As a result, subsequent predictors focus more on  examples which are difficult to predict.
 The final prediction from the regressor is then obtained through a weighted sum of the predictions made by individual regressors.

 To build the model, the `AdaBoostRegressor` class in `scikit-learn` was used.
-An optimal set of model hyperparameters was found using randomised grid search with 5-fold cross-validation on the full training set including 189 training examples (using 20% of the training samples as validation set).
+An optimal set of model hyperparameters was found using randomized grid search with 5-fold cross-validation on the full training set including 189 training examples (using 20% of the training samples as validation set).
 In the course of cross-validation, the values of the hyperparameters used to train the model were repeatedly sampled from a predefined distribution.
 In the end, the optimal set was chosen as the one yielding the lowest mean squared error on the validation set, and the model was retrained on the full training set for further use in voting ensemble.

 ## Tree Ensemble (`TRE`)